sampsyo/cs6120/content/blog/2019-11-07-immix/index.md

 which combines two techniques:
 *mark-region* and *opportunistic* defragmentation.
-And by full-scale evaluations, this paper shows that immix can match state-of-the-art on three critical aspects:
+And by full-scale evaluations, this paper shows that immix can match the state of the art on three critical aspects:
 *space efficiency*, *fast collection*, and *mutator performance*.

 # The Imperfection of Existing Tracing Collectors